splunk/public-o11y-docs/get-started/service-description.rst

 Preview programs
 ===========================================================

 Features of Splunk Observability Cloud can be released as Private or Public Previews before reaching General Availability.
 Each type of release has different support levels and guarantees.
+Unless otherwise noted, Splunk manages and updates the Splunk Observability Cloud service uniformly, so all customers of Splunk Observability Cloud receive the most current features and functionality.

 - :strong:`Private Preview`: Splunk may release features and products in a Private Preview with limited availability in a test or production environment to capture feedback from customers.
 Private Previews are limited in scope to a selected set of customers.
 Private Previews in a production environment are subject to Compliance and Security entrance criteria requirements, CCF compliance will be required at a minimum.
 Splunk does not offer general support SLA terms.